 The Washington Square Music Festival

-Music Director Lutz Rath has announced the 65th season of the Washington Square Music Festival taking place in the center of Washington Square on the Main Stage.
+Music Director Ahmed Alom has announced the upcoming season of the Washington Square Music Festival, taking place in the center of Washington Square Park on the Main Stage.
 All concerts are free.
-The Festival is under the auspices of the Washington Square Association, Inc. Seating is first come, first served.
+The Festival is presented under the auspices of the Washington Square Association, Inc. Seating is first come, first served.

-The Festival was founded in 1953 by violinist and neighbor Alexander Schneider, member of the famed Budapest String Quartet, and the Washington Square Association.
-Over the years the concerts have become a venerable summer tradition, shaped by Peggy Friedman, executive director, the late music director Henry Schuman, and the current music director, Lutz Rath, as well as countless patrons, volunteers and neighborhood agencies that make the Festival such a popular evening event.
+The Festival was founded in 1953 by violinist and neighbor Alexander Schneider, member of the Budapest String Quartet, in partnership with the Washington Square Association.
+Over the years, it has become a beloved summer tradition shaped by generations of leadership, including Executive Director Peggy Friedman, the late Music Director Henry Schuman, and Music Director Ahmed Alom, as well as countless patrons, volunteers, and community partners who support the Festival each season.

 Washington Square Music Festival